Beaty’s 3-run HR helps Dodgers recover to beat Marlins 10-6

 Los Angeles added three in the fourth on Austin Barnes’ two-run double and an RBI single by Kershaw.
 The next inning, Turner hit a solo shot over the wall in center and Max Muncy added an RBI double to make it 6-0.

-After Beaty’s home run, Russell Martin provided added insurance with an RBI single.
+After Beaty’s home run, Russell Martin provided added insurance with a pinch-hit RBI single.

 FERNANDOMANIA FLASHBACK